timsvoice/supplementary-buttons-anki/README.md

 * a **text highlight** button (shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>N</kbd> to select color, <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> to apply it):

-    Highlight your text with any color you would like (due to an obscure bug in Anki, only available on Linux).
+    Highlight your text with any color you would like.

 The buttons can be enabled or disabled individually in *Tools > Supplementary buttons add-on (options)*, so feel free to disable the buttons you don't use.